CakeCrusher/eb-challenge/README.md

 6. The [client](dbclient) is ran which provides a simple UI to utilize MOST features provided by the api.
 7. You can select to see a specific station or all stations.
 8. You may continue loading to your hearts content (within the scope of what your looking for) with the load more button at the bottom.
-9. Enjoy the 39 million rows 🤖.
+9. Enjoy the 39 million rows 🤖!

+## Next Steps

+0. Ensure all of it runs in a simple `docker-compose up` command.
+1. Add typing with typescript.
+2. Add testing with jest.
+3. Integrate CI/CD.
+4. Modularize the downloading process.

 ## Biggest Challenges